MapsPeople/docs/collections/_ios/v3/live-data/live-data-tutorial.md

 self.mapControl?.delegate = self as MPMapControlDelegate
 ```

-Inside `viewDidLoad()`, also request a building and go to this building on the map.
+Inside `viewDidLoad()`, also request a Building and go to this Building on the map.

 ```swift
 let q = MPQuery.init()